 Explore resources relevant to topics such as course curricula, music lessons, facilities, and more!

 The Department of Music will continue to follow CDC and CWRU COVID-19 guidelines.
-We will continue to closely monitor COVID-19-related developments throughout this fall.
+We will continue to closely monitor COVID-19-related developments throughout this year.
 As we have throughout the pandemic, leaders will adjust university practices in accordance with guidance from health experts from within and beyond the university.
+Learn more about CWRU's COVID-19 response.

 Our primary goal is to provide a safe environment in which to make music.
 As such, music ensembles will follow all University and Department of Music operational guidelines.
 Specialized performance masks, bell covers, and absorbent pads for wind/brass players are required.
 Instruments and equipment should never be shared under the current COVID operational plans and must be cleaned (by the user) before and immediately following use.